-The kidneys are important to the body’s production of urine, but they also play a role in regulating important aspects of the blood.
+The kidneys are important to the body’s production of urine, but they also play a role in regulating important components of the blood.

 Blood comes to the kidneys from the abdominal aorta and inferior vena cava, the large arteries and veins that are part of the ascending aorta.
 Oxygenated blood is brought to the kidneys from a small branch called the renal artery.

-The kidneys are complex organs.
+The kidneys are highly complicated “filtration factories.”
 Inside each kidney, the renal artery branches into smaller and smaller parts until they make contact with the core structure of the kidney, the nephrons.

 The nephrons are tiny coiled tubes of arteries, veins, and ducts.
 Each kidney has approximately 1 million of them.
 The nephrons regulate waste, water, and other materials to adjust to the body’s changing needs.

 - Renal pyramids: cone-shaped tissues consisting of parallel segments of nephrons

 - Calyx: cup-like structures that help collect urine on its way to the bladder

 - Renal pelvis: funnel-shaped portion of the ureter in the kidney